Is the Japan Rail Pass Worth It in 2024?

 Here is a list of additional Japan Rail Offices where you can exchange your Voucher for the actual Pass.

-You’ll need to fill out a form and show your passport (not a photocopy) when you are doing the exchange.
+When you exchange passports, you’ll need to fill out a form and show your passport (not a photocopy).

 4. Select the Date to Activate Your JR Pass